svenaoki/CNN-PyTorch-React/README.md

 (This prediction was created when the model wasn't trained, but neverthelesss I found it amusing and left it)

 <img src = "/docs/FrontEndtool2.png">

+## Takeaways
+PyTorch has a steeper learning curve than for example Keras but it becomes more intuitiv after a while.
+Additonally, with PyTorch Lightning being launched users will get a similar experience as compared to Keras.
+If you therefore compare PyTorch with Tensorflow, PyTorch is winning in my opinion.
+It is just more pythonic.
+Furthermore, debugging is a delight especially when you create your own neural network from scratch.
+If there is one minus point, it is that PyTorch is rigorous about the data type (float, int, long...) but so is Tensorflow.